dreamersys/KingsBall-SacHacks-2018/README.md

 # SacHacks-2018
-Hello, this is my team and our SacHacks 2018 Project
+Hello, this is my team and our SacHacks 2018 Project.
+I am the team manager of the project.

 The project consists of two parts.
 1. The game part, where user can interact on their phone